You may not be able to judge a book by its cover, but you can certainly judge an CPA review course by its dashboard.

 With that in mind, take a look at our detailed breakdown of the top ranked dashboards for the most popular online CPA review courses:

-Roger CPA Review Dashboard
+UWorld Roger CPA Review Dashboard

-The first impression of Roger’s CPA Review Dashboard is that it’s well-organized and pleasing to the eye.
+The first impression of UWorld Roger’s CPA Review Dashboard is that it’s well-organized and pleasing to the eye.
 Progress indicators can be clearly identified by their color coding, and it’s very easy to immediately jump into a study session right where the student left off.
-The referral program is also clearly visible; while it makes sense for Roger to make this so readily available from a business perspective, it does take up space that could otherwise be used to enhance the user experience.
+The referral program is also clearly visible; while it makes sense for UWorld to make this so readily available from a business perspective, it does take up space that could otherwise be used to enhance the user experience.

 Scrolling further down the dashboard page, links to downloadable versions of the audio lectures can be seen on the right-hand side.
-Due to the referral widget having higher placement on the page, this integral feature of Roger’s toolkit is a bit out of the way.
+Due to the referral widget having higher placement on the page, this integral feature of UWorld Roger’s toolkit is a bit out of the way.
 A far better design choice would have been to switch the position of the lecture widget with the referral widget, where it would then line up nicely with the review form at the very bottom.

-The layout of Roger’s study material is simplistic but effective.
+The layout of UWorld Roger’s study material is simplistic but effective.
 Video content is displayed on the left-hand side, with the text material placed on the right.
 Students can easily play and pause the video while reading portions of the text that accompany specific points in the lecture.
 It isn’t anything particularly groundbreaking, but it certainly gets the job done.

 Related Blog Posts & Resources